jes-sherborne/jquery-signature-panel-plugin/README.markdown

 ## Getting Started

 The easiest way to get started is with a basic example.
 This example shows how to capture a signature and display it elsewhere.
-It also optionally loads ExplorerCanvas to so that it works in older versions of IE that don't support the HTML5 canvas.
+It also optionally loads ExplorerCanvas so that it works in older versions of IE that don't support the HTML5 canvas.

     <!DOCTYPE html>
     <html>
     <head>
-        <title>Signature Panel Test</title>
+        <title>SignaturePanel - Getting started</title>
         <!--[if lt IE 9]><script src="external/excanvas.js"></script><![endif]-->
         <script type="text/javascript" src="external/jquery-1.4.4.js"></script>
         <script type="text/javascript" src="jquery.signature-panel.js"></script>